We’ve been getting a lot of questions about available options for deploying iOS apps.

 For beta testing purposes, you can also use Apple’s TestFlight server to allow up to 1000 users to install a beta version of your app.
 Use of TestFlight also requires that you are a member of the iOS Developer Program.

 Check out the Xojo Docs for instructions on how to use TestFlight: Submitting to TestFlight

 To get your app in the hands of end users, you will typically want to use the App Store.
 To do so, you will build your app using an iOS Distribution Profile.
 You will have to be a member of the iOS Developer Program.

-The Xojo Dev Center has step-by-step instructions on how to build and submit an app to the App Store which you can read about here: Submitting to the iOS App Store.
+Check out the Xojo Docs for step-by-step instructions on how to build and submit an app to the App Store: Submitting to the iOS App Store.

 Volume Purchase Program

 As mentioned by Geoff in a previous post, the Volume Purchase Program provides a way for you to distribute apps to businesses or educational institutions without having to publish your app to the App Store.
 Apple has more information on this program:

 Businesses can use the iOS Developer Enterprise Program to get tools and resources for developing proprietary, in-house iOS apps that you can distribute to your employees.
 These apps are distributed outside of the App Store.

 For more information, visit the iOS Developer Enterprise Program.